Baryonic spindles from conifolds: Conclusions

 \section{Conclusions}

 In this paper, we have constructed the $AdS_3\times\mathbbl{\Sigma}$ solutions with baryonic charge in the Betti-vector truncation of five-dimensional gauged $\mathcal{N}=4$ supergravity, \cite{Halmagyi:2011yd}, where $\mathbbl{\Sigma}$ is a spindle.
 The truncation is obtained from type IIB supergravity on $AdS_5\times{T}^{1,1}$, \cite{Cassani:2010na, Bena:2010pr}.
 The solutions realize supersymmetry by the anti-twist.
 The dual field theories are 2d $\mathcal{N}=(0,2)$ SCFTs constructed from the Klebanov-Witten theory, \cite{Klebanov:1998hh}, compactified on a spindle.
-We have calculated the holographic central charge of the solutions and it precisely matched the result from gravitational block calculation.
+We have calculated the holographic central charge of the solutions and it precisely matched the result from the gravitational block calculation.

-The natural question for spindle solutions discovered so far would be to reproduce their $c$-functions, $e.g.$, central charge, the Bekenstein-Hawking entropy, and free energy, from the locaization calculation in dual field theory.
+The natural question for spindle solutions discovered so far would be to reproduce their $c$-functions, $e.g.$, central charge, the Bekenstein-Hawking entropy, and free energy, from the localization calculation in dual field theory.
 A very recent effort, \cite{Inglese:2023wky}, would shed light on this question.

-As it was noted in the main body of the paper, upon a suitable rescaling of baryonic charge number, $p_\mathcal{B}$, the expression of the central charge become identical to the one for the Leigh-Strassler theory compactified on a spindle, \cite{Arav:2022lzo}, up to an overall factor.
-Although both of them reduce to the universal solution, \cite{Ferrero:2020laf}, when the flavor charges vanish, it is interesting that they deform from the central charge of the universal solution in a uniform way.
+As it was noted in the main body of the paper, upon a suitable rescaling of baryonic charge number, $p_\mathcal{B}$, the expression of the central charge becomes identical to the one for the Leigh-Strassler theory compactified on a spindle, \cite{Arav:2022lzo}, up to an overall factor.
+Although both of them reduce to the universal solution, \cite{Ferrero:2020laf}, when the flavor charges vanish, it is interesting that they deform from the central charge of the universal solution uniformly.
 The Leigh-Strassler and the Klebanov-Witten theories are very distinct from the aspect of field theory and also from the uplifted solution in string theory.
 Our solution will be uplifted to $AdS_3\times\mathbbl{\Sigma}\times{T}^{1,1}$ solution only with non-trivial five-form flux in type IIB supergravity and is an example of the GK geometry, \cite{Kim:2005ez, Gauntlett:2007ts}.
 On the other hand, when uplifted, the Leigh-Strassler solution will involve other non-trivial fluxes in type IIB supergravity.
-Thus it would be interesting to understand how they share identical expression of the central charge despite of the very different nature of the solutions.
+Thus it would be interesting to understand how they share identical expressions of the central charge despite the very different nature of the solutions.